mikeslattery/tunic/README.md

 1. Download and run the latest .exe file from releases.
 1. Answer questions.
-1. Let it run and walk away.
-It can take up to an hour.
+1. Let it run.
+It may take a long time.
 1. Enjoy your new Linux OS!

 ## More information